A Probabilistic Threshold for Monochromatic Arithmetic Progressions: Introduction

-Brown \cite{Brown} showed that $N^+(k) \leq (\log k)2^kg(k)$, while Vijay \cite{Vijay} made a significant improvement by showing that $N^+(k) \leq k^{3/2}2^{k/2}g(k)$, where $g(k)$ is any function tending to $\infty$.
-Vijay, using the linearity of expectation, also provided a lower bound for $N^-(k)$ that is not much smaller than his given upper bound:
+Brown \cite{Brown} showed that $N^+(k;2) \leq (\log k)2^kg(k)$, while Vijay \cite{Vijay} made a significant improvement by showing that $N^+(k;2) \leq k^{3/2}2^{k/2}g(k)$, where, in each bound, $g(k)$ is any function tending to $\infty$.
+Vijay \cite{Vijay}, using the linearity of expectation, also provided a lower bound for $N^-(k;2)$ that is not much smaller than his given upper bound.
+The generalization to $N^-(k;r)$ is straightforward, but included for completeness.

 \begin{thm} Let $f(k) \rightarrow 0$ arbitrarily slowly.
-Then $N^-(k) \geq \sqrt{k}2^{k/2}f(k)$. \end{thm}
+Then $N^-(k;r) \geq \sqrt{k}\cdot r^{k/2}f(k)$. \end{thm}